 Read the recipe.
 If the recipe calls for boiled shrimp or simmered shrimp and the water from the thawing shrimp won't affect the sauce, such as the case of a shrimp boil in which the cooking water is discarded, you can add the shrimp frozen.
 Add approximately two minutes to the overall cooking time to accommodate for the fact that the shrimp must thaw before they begin cooking.
 However, if the shrimp are baked, grilled, or cooked in a sauce that you will be serving alongside the meal, thaw them first or the water from the shrimp might thin the sauce.

 If you aren't sure whether the water given off by the thawing shrimp will affect the recipe, thaw them.
 You can thaw the shrimp by placing them on a plate and leaving them in the refrigerator overnight.
 If you don't have 24 hours, thaw the shrimp quickly by placing the shrimp in a colander and running cool water over them for four minutes or until they are no longer hard.

 Whether you added the shrimp thawed or frozen, you will know they are done cooking when they turn bright pink.
-Do not cook the shrimp past this point or they will become very dense and rubbery.
-Allow shell-on shrimp two minutes to cook before you serve them so your little ones don't burn their fingers trying to take the shells off.
+Do not cook the shrimp past this point or they will become very dense and rubbery, making them less palatable.
+Allow shell-on shrimp two minutes to cool before you serve them so your little ones don't burn their fingers trying to take the shells off.